jifarran/color_visual_crypto/README.md

 # Color Visual Cryptography
 Sharing of secret color images by using the Shamir scheme

 ## Required packages
-skimage, numpy, galois, Crypto, bitarray, binascii, random, math, copy, time
+skimage, numpy, galois, Crypto, bitarray, random, time

 ## Usage
 Execute main.py and follow the instructions